oracle-samples/oci-iot-samples/apex/dashboard/README.md

 The "IoT Tree" page organizes the IoT objects and telemetry received by each object in a hierarchy starting with models, next adapters, then digital twins.

+The 'Settings' page allows you to enter a user's credentials and information about your tenancy.
+This information, along with OCI policies allows the application to make the REST API calls to the IoT service.
+Any features requiring a value that has not been set will display a message to that effect.